Chem Campbell: Club career

+Wolverhampton Wanderers

 Campbell made his professional debut for Wolverhampton Wanderers, on 30 October 2019 in a 2–1 defeat against Aston Villa in the EFL Cup.

-Campbell made his Premier League debut as a second-half substitute in 1–0 loss away to Newcastle United on 8 April 2022.
+Aged 16, he became the club's second youngest player after Jimmy Mullen in 1939.
+He made his Premier League debut as a second-half substitute in 1–0 loss away to Newcastle United on 8 April 2022.

-On 30 January 2023, Campbell joined League One club Wycombe Wanderers on loan until the end of the season.
+On 30 January 2023, Campbell joined League One club Wycombe Wanderers on loan until the end of the 2022-23 season.

+Campbell joined Charlton Athletic on a season-long loan on 23 August 2023.
+He returned to Wolverhampton Wanderers on 15 January 2024.
+The next day, he returned to Wycombe on loan until the end of the 2023–24 season.

+On 30 August 2024, Campbell joined League One side Reading on a short-term loan deal until 5 January 2025.
+After his initial loan deal expired, Campbell returned to Reading on loan for the remainder of the season on 10 January 2025.

+Stevenage

+On 10 June 2025, Campbell signed for League One side Stevenage for an undisclosed fee.

 International career

 Born in England, Campbell is of Jamaican and Welsh descent.
 He played for the Wales U17s in 2018.